-Scientists, an underwater cinematographer, and ANGARI Foundation teamed up to obtain high resolution video of a great hammerhead shark for the purpose of creating 3D models that can be used for science, education and public outreach.
+Scientists, an underwater cinematographer and ANGARI Foundation teamed up to obtain high resolution video of a great hammerhead shark for the purpose of creating 3D models that can be used for science, education and public outreach.

 About the Expedition:

 During this expedition, scientist Duncan Irschick from Digital Life 3D and the University of Massachusetts at Amherst and Casey Sapp, the CEO of VRTUL came aboard R/V ANGARI on a mission to capture high quality underwater footage of a great hammerhead shark in motion.
-The footage collected during this expedition will be used to create accurate 3D models for scientific and educational purposes.
+The footage collected during this expedition was used to create accurate 3D models for scientific and educational purposes.

 As expected, January weather proved challenging and the team spent half of their days in the field and the other half at the dock.
 The team battled a strong current while diving, which challenged them to be creative with their equipment setup and methods.